christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 sister Cleopatra Selene II aka Queen Thea Muse Ourania.
-Juba II of Mauritania's full name was Gaius Iulius Iuba, prenomen and nomen after his adopted father Gaius Iulius Caesar, and 'Iuba' is likely a diminutive of 'Iehuva' which tracea to Jove/Jupiter.
+Juba II of Mauritania's full name was Gaius Iulius Iuba, prenomen and nomen after his adopted father Gaius Iulius Caesar, and 'Iuba' is likely a diminutive of 'Iehuva' which traces to Jove/Jupiter.
 He was the claimed royal heir of the Massylii tribe, which is the 'Messiah' lineage from David's firstborn son with Saul's daughter Michal (one way to prove that Mark Antony was also King Herod is through the equivalence of Alexander Helios aka Alexander (son